veerendranayak/redshift-workshop/lab4-storedprocs-functions/Readme.md

 ````

-Let's run copy command on Orders table to append data.
-Input data is sorted within single load but since we are inserting same data again, data across loads is no longer sorted in table.
+Let's run the Redshift COPY command on the Orders table to append data.
+Input data is sorted within single load when it is initially loaded, but since we are inserting additional data, the table is no longer sorted.
+See COPY#1 in screen print below
 ![](../images/sorted.png)

 ````